How to get your adult children to leave the nest

+Every day, about 10,000 baby boomers reach the traditional retirement age of 65.
 That's long past the age of paying allowance.
 But whatever you call it, a number of older parents are paying it --- and paying the price.

 A record total of 21.6 million members of the millennial generation were living at their parents' homes in 2012, according to a Pew Research Center analysis of U.S. Census Bureau data.
 That's 36 percent of the country's young adults, ages 18 to 31.

 It's not just housing that older parents are providing.
 A May 2011 survey commissioned by the National Endowment for Financial Education found that 59 percent of U.S. parents of children aged 18 to 39 are providing or have provided financial support of some sort for their adult children after they're out of school.
 The trend may be even more notable among affluent boomers.
 In a study conducted in late 2011 by Ameriprise Financial, 93 percent of boomers with at least $100,000 in investable assets said they have provided financial support to their adult children, including housing, college tuition or loans, and help with buying a car.
 Boomer parents also are helping pay car insurance, rent or utility payments, home down payments, mortgage payments and health insurance, the study says.

 "A new generation is graduating college and they're nominally adults but they're functioning as dependent children," says Darryl Dahlheimer, program director at LSS Financial Counseling Service in Minneapolis.

 What's more concerning: 26 percent of the adults surveyed by the National Endowment for Financial Education reported going into debt to support their adult children.
 Seven percent delayed retirement to help their adult children.